The Zoho Sign delivery sends a resulting document to Zoho Sign for signing.

 }

-Mind that if you put the list of recipients into the single field, the information you typed in the Name field will be skipped.
+Mind that if you put the list of recipients into a single field, the information you typed in the Name field will be skipped.

 You can specify recipient names in the list by placing names before the email address.

-Or you can omit that, and the email address will be displayed as a recipient name.
+Or you can omit that, and the email address will be displayed as the recipient name.

 In case Sequential signing is enabled, the order in which recipients receive the document will be the same as in the list.

-Zoho Sign delivery supports Signature tag.
-This tag is needed to indicate a signature locations.
-Let’s check how it works.
+Zoho Sign delivery supports the Signature tag.
+This tag is needed to indicate signature locations.
+Let’s see how it works.

 Note